 You can’t have a California cowboy without a loyal Aussie trotting by their side and herding their livestock.
-His name suggests these skilled herders hail from down under.
-They were actually refined in the western United States.
+The name suggests these skilled herders hail from down under.
+Yet, they were actually refined in the western United States.
 The active dogs were a staple on the ranch and often worked long hours alongside their owners.
-Unlike other farmhands, you’d never catch an Aussie complaining of their workload.
+Unlike other farmhands, you’d never catch an Aussie complaining about their workload.
 They thrive when they have a job to do, and modern-day dogs living in suburbia often struggle with boredom.
 They’re not the type of dog to lounge around all day.
 They need regular bouts of exercise to keep them healthy and happy.
 The average lifespan for a healthy Australian Shepherd is 12-15 years.

 Luckily, staying healthy isn’t too much of a challenge for the average Aussie.
 The breed is generally healthy and isn’t prone to many hereditary conditions.
 Hip dysplasia is somewhat common, but this condition can be treated with physical therapy, anti-inflammatory medications, weight loss, and surgery.
 Aussie owners should also be aware of the possibility of eye issues including cataracts, progressive retinal atrophy, and detached retinas.

 Aussies are sometimes at risk of developing partial or complete blindness.
 Yet, their eyes are also one of their most attractive features.
 Their eye color can be brown, amber, or crystal-clear blue.
 Native Americans used to call Aussies “ghost-eye dogs” because of their eerie eyes.
 It’s also not unusual for Aussies to have heterochromatic eyes, meaning their eyes are different colors.